supermem613/PatchItUp/README.md

 - Temp location is the extension-host temp directory (`%TEMP%` on Windows, `/tmp` on Linux remotes).
 - This does **not** modify your working directory.
-- If the patch was created from a different repo/branch/history than your current `Source Directory`, PatchItUp may fall back to a best-effort preview (some hunks may be rejected).
+- If the patch was created from a different repo/branch/history than your current open repository, PatchItUp may fall back to a best-effort preview (some hunks may be rejected).

 ### Editing Patch Files